How Long is the Driving Test

 Take your time at the manoeuvres

 During some point in the driving test, the examiner will request a manoeuvre.
 The turn in the road and reverse round a corner are the most common, although you will still need to be proficient at the reverse parallel parking as there is still a high chance of this manoeuvre being requested.
+Bay parking although likely is dependent on whether your test centre has parking bays to perform the manoeuvre or whether there is another test centre close enough that has bay parking available.

 How long is the independent driving part of the test